Mary Shipman Howard: Recording engineer

 Howard was a classically trained violist who started experimenting with sound recording in the late 1930s.
 She moved to New York in 1940 and applied for a sound engineer job at NBC.
 Women were not allowed in the NBC union at the time so she was hired as secretary.
 When NBC lost staff to the war, Mary was allowed in the union and started working as a recording engineer.

 She started Mary Howard Recordings, a recording studio, in the building she lived in on east 49th Street.
 One of her clients was Charles Ives, who would spend entire days at the studio doing recordings for personal use.
+Some of these tracks were released as part of the album Ives Plays Ives.

 In 1947, Howard started releasing her own commercial recordings under the MHR label.
 Artists included The Herman Chittison Trio, Ethel Waters, Lucille Turner and Dale Belmont.
 She closed the studio in 1955 when she grew tired of being in the city.